 Why might this be relevant?

-The project partially answers the question by addressing the challenge of dealing with data for the management of energy supply and demand, but does not specifically mention collecting static and dynamic information of small-scale energy assets.
+The project addresses the challenge of managing energy supply and demand, but does not specifically focus on small-scale energy assets.

 Energy bills are soaring worldwide with public, commercial, and industrial organisations facing severe financial pressures.
 There is an increasing need for energy efficiency and operational improvements to control costs....